Empress Kong: As empress

 Li Siyuan died in late 933, and Li Conghou became emperor.
 According to the New History of the Five Dynasties, he created Princess Kong empress, but a formal creation ceremony was not held at that time.

 At that time, the court scene was controlled by Li Conghou's chiefs of staff Zhu Hongzhao and Feng Yun.
-They suspected the powers held by Li Conghou's older adoptive brother Li Congke the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi) and brother-in-law Shi Jingtang the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi).
+They suspected the powers held by Li Conghou's older adoptive brother Li Congke the military governor (jiedushi) of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi) and brother-in-law Shi Jingtang the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi).
 Li Congke's oldest son Li Chongji (李重吉) was then a commander of the imperial guards, and they did not want him to hold such a command.
 They therefore sent him out of the capital to serve as military prefect of Bo Prefecture (亳州, in modern Bozhou, Anhui).
 In addition, they forced Li Congke's daughter Li Huiming (李惠明), who had become a Buddhist nun at then-capital Luoyang, to live in the palace, believing that this would give them greater control on her father.
 As a result, Li Congke became fearful.

 In spring 934, not wanting Shi to remain at Hedong for long, Zhu and Feng transferred Shi, Li Congke, and Fan Yanguang the military governor of Chengde Circuit (成德, headquartered in modern Shijiazhuang, Hebei) to new assignments.
 Believing that this was intended to target him, Li Congke rebelled.
 During his rebellion, Li Chongji and Li Huiming were executed.
 Li Congke's rebellion was successful, and he quickly reached Luoyang's vicinity.
 Li Conghou fled, hoping to gain Shi's support, but was soon put under effective house arrest by Shi, who pledged allegiance to Li Congke.
 At that time, Empress Kong was ill, and her children were young, and therefore none of them was able to accompany him.
 Li Congke thereafter took the throne, and had Li Conghou killed.
 After that, Li Congke sent a messenger to Empress Kong, stating, "Now, where is Li Chongji?"
 He then put her and her sons to death.
-After Shi subsequently overthrew Li Congke in 936 and established his own Later Jin, he posthumously gave Empress Kong her posthumous name of Ai ("lamentable").
+After Shi subsequently overthrew Li Congke with assistance of Liao dynasty in 936 and established his own Later Jin, he posthumously gave Empress Kong her posthumous name of Ai ("lamentable").